Top things to know:

 Most American and European women will use at least one form of hormonal contraceptive, or birth control, at some point in their lives (1, 2).
-They are most likely to have tried the oral contraceptive (OC) pill (1, 2) and about 2 in 10 American and European women are current OC users (1–3).
+They are most likely to have tried the oral contraceptive pill (OCP) (1, 2) and about 2 in 10 American and European women are current OCP users (1–3).

-If you choose to use a hormonal or non-hormonal contraceptive, it’s important to consider how effective, easy, beneficial or harmful each method might be for you.
+If you choose to use a hormonal or non-hormonal contraceptive, it’s important to consider how effective, easy, beneficial, or harmful each method might be for you.
 Not every form of hormonal contraceptive works the same, so one may be a better choice for you than another.
 Non-hormonal birth control methods are another possibility for preventing unintended pregnancies.
 Both hormonal and non-hormonal forms of contraception have benefits and risks.

 Biology of hormonal contraception

 Methods of contraception can be classified as non-hormonal or hormonal.
-Non-hormonal forms of contraception, like condoms or the copper intrauterine device (IUD), don’t change the natural levels or functions of hormones within the body (4).
+Non-hormonal forms of contraception, like condoms or the copper intrauterine device (IUD), don’t change the levels or functions of hormones within the body (4).

 *This graph is based on one generic type of combined hormonal contraceptive pill across the cycle.
 In reality, hormone levels will go up and down as pills are taken on a daily basis, and different pills contain a different hormonal make-up

 People using the most common forms of hormonal contraception don’t ovulate.
 These methods stop the usual production patterns of reproductive hormones and prevent the ovaries from releasing eggs.
 They do this by stopping or changing the usual hormonal “cycling.”
-Exceptions include the “mini pill” and the levonorgestrel IUD.
+Exceptions include the “mini pill” and the levonorgestrel IUDs.
 These methods work in a different way, but still prevent ovulation in some people (5).

 Hormonal contraceptives that include both estrogen and progestin are:

-- Combined oral contraceptives (COCs)
+Combined oral contraceptives (COCs)

-- Hormonal vaginal ring
+Hormonal vaginal rings

-- Contraceptive patch (4)
+Contraceptive patch (4)

 Hormonal contraceptives that include only progestin are:

-- Progestin-only pills (the “mini-pill”) (POCs)
+Progestin-only pills (the “mini-pill”) (POCs)

-- Contraceptive shot or injection (typically under the brand name Depo-Provera)
+Contraceptive shot or injection (typically under the brand name Depo-Provera)

-- Implantable contraceptive rods (“the implant”)
+Implantable contraceptive rods (“the implant”)

-- Levonorgestrel (LNG) IUD (4, 6)
+Levonorgestrel (LNG) IUD (4, 6)

-Side effects of birth control: Physical
+Physical side effects of birth control

 Users of hormonal contraceptives report both positive and negative side effects.

 Period bleeding is different when using most types of hormonal contraception, including COCs.
 The period changes from the typical shedding of the uterine lining, to a period-like bleeding, called withdrawal bleeding.
 Withdrawal bleeding happens in the week when pills contain no hormones, or in the time when a patch or vaginal ring is removed.
-Because withdrawal bleeding tends to be lighter than normal menstrual bleeding, hormonal contraceptives can reduce menstrual flow (10).
+Because withdrawal bleeding tends to be lighter than typical menstrual bleeding, hormonal contraceptives can reduce menstrual flow (10).
 People who experience heavy bleeding, prolonged bleeding, menstruation-related anemia or iron deficiency may benefit from hormonal contraceptives (10).
 These can also reduce painful menstruation, including pain caused by endometriosis (10).

-Nausea, headaches and breast tenderness are also commonly reported side effects (14, 16), though there is evidence to suggest these side effects are strongest in new users and diminish over time (14, 17).
+Nausea, headaches, and breast tenderness are also commonly reported side effects (14, 16), though there is evidence to suggest these side effects are strongest in new users and diminish over time (14, 17).
 Hormonal contraceptives may also reduce breast tenderness with long term use (14).

-Side effects of birth control: Mood
+Emotional side effects of birth control

 Despite this strong evidence, the relationship between depression and hormonal contraception is not clear cut, and is likely different for different people.
 And even in the case of an increased risk, the overall risk may still be very small.